KieMerr17/noughts-crosses/README.md

 #### Returning User
 4. As a retruning user, I want to be able to see my scores of games won vs games lost
 5. As a retruning user, I want to be able to reset my scores and clear all previous scores
+6. As a retruning user, I want to be able to leave feedback of my experience

 #### Site Owner
-6. As the site owner, I want users to feel challenged in their games
+7. As the site owner, I want users to feel challenged in their games
-7. As the site owner, I want users to have a full understanding of the layout of the page and where to play the game
+8. As the site owner, I want users to have a full understanding of the layout of the page and where to play the game
-8. As the site owner, I want users to see if a page cannot be found, 404 page.
+9. As the site owner, I want users to see if a page cannot be found, 404 page.

 ## Design